Investment Fraud SEC Whistleblower Lawyers

-The SEC has made investment advisers and companies an enforcement priority, and it wants whistleblowers to help expose violations of the law.
+The SEC has made investment advisers and investment companies an enforcement priority, and it wants whistleblowers to help expose fraud and violations of federal securities law.
 The law entitles eligible whistleblowers to receive a reward if their original information leads to the recovery of at least $1 million.

 SEC Targeting Investment Fraud

 In FY 2016, the SEC set a record for the number of actions brought against investment advisers and companies.
 The SEC brought 160 such actions – more than 18% of the total number of SEC actions in FY2016.

 This scrutiny is only going to increase.
 The SEC plans to increase staffing in its investment adviser/investment company examination program by 20%, according OCIE Director Marc Wyatt in a recent speech.